-Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost sharing amount.
-As a member of our plan, you only have to pay our plan's cost sharing amounts when you get services covered by our plan.
+Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
+As a member of Wellcare Patriot Giveback (HMO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost sharing your plan says you must pay.